ashmeetk/ToDoApp/README.md

 # Tyes of Authentication:

 1. JWT Authentication:
-   Current project is using JWT Authentication.
+  Currently, the project is using JWT Authentication.
 We don't need to change anything.
   Principle: A JWT token is fetched from backend at the time of login and sent each time other APIs are invoked in the authorization header.
+  Implementation: executeJWTAuthenticationService() method inside JWTAuthenticationService fetches JWT token at the time of login and stores it in session-storage.
+Other api's
+    fetch the value of this token through session storage and sent it as part of their authorization header.

 3. Basic Authentication:
    Principle: